andriikovall/RemindMe_TelegramBot/README.md

 # RemindMe_TelegramBot
 A simple reminder telegram bot made with [`node-telegram-bot-api`](https://github.com/yagop/node-telegram-bot-api)

+# THIS PROJECT IS CLOSED AND WAS DONE ONLY FOR LEARNING PURPOSES

 ## Building and running

 - Make sure you that you have created `config` directory one level upper where such files are stored